 Following on from creativity, it’s also important that the meta description on each of your pages is unique.
 If you’re short on time, it can be tempting to copy and paste each description so that every page has the same metadata.
 The danger in this is that Google won’t know the difference between each page, even if the titles aren’t the same.
 Due to this, your page won’t be able to rank accordingly, making it difficult for your site to appear in user’s search results.

 If you put into practice the tips from the paragraph above, it should be easy to write catchy, unique descriptions for each page.

 Sometimes, you just can’t do it all on your own, and that’s ok!
 At BeKonstructive Marketing, we often turn to helpful tools and apps to assists us with our work and ensure that we’re on the right track.
 One of our favourite tools for metadata writing is SEO Yoast, a free WordPress plugin that checks your site to make sure its completely SEO friendly, offering suggestions for improvement.

 When it comes to metadata, SEO Yoast can check for duplicate content, make sure you’re adhering to the word count and incorporating the right keywords.
 Another tool we love is Semrush, which is like SEO Yoast but focuses more on data and analytics.
 Think of these tools as your proof-reading friend, a fresh set of eyes looking over your work to make sure all the i’s are dotted, and t’s are crossed before you update your site.

 Need SEO Help?

-The team at BeKonstructive Marketing specialise in creating SEO-friendly content for websites and blogs.
+The team at BeKonstructive Marketing specialise in Brisbane SEO services for small and medium businesses.
 We can assist you with your on-page optimisation, keyword research, writing your metadata, building backlinks and creating optimised content for your site.
-Get in touch with us today to book a free consultation and discuss how we can help you with your SEO and digital marketing.
+Get in touch with us today to book a free SEO discovery session and discuss how we can help you with your SEO and digital marketing.